dimic-milos/Chess/README.md

 Demonstrates ability to recognize if King is check.
 Paints corresponding fields in purple color:
 <a href="https://imgflip.com/gif/1teuh9"><img src="https://i.imgflip.com/1teuh9.gif" title="made at imgflip.com"/></a>

-Demonstrates ability to recognize if King is about to step into a field under enemy attack and prevents that move:
+Demonstrates ability to recognize if King is about to step into a field under enemy attack and prevents that move no matter if it removes immediate  treath to king, it puts the King in new check by another opponent piece:
 <a href="https://imgflip.com/gif/1tg39w"><img src="https://i.imgflip.com/1tg39w.gif" title="made at imgflip.com"/></a>

 Demonstrates ability to defend the King by eating the chess piece who's attacking the King: